scipy-conference/scipy_proceedings/papers/fred_reiss/91_reiss.rst

   as well as information about the sentiment that the document expresses towards each keyword.
-* `semantic_roles`, which performs *semantic role labeling*, extracting subject-verb-object triples that describe events that occurred in the text.
+* `semantic_roles`, which performs *semantic role labeling*, extracting subject-verb-object triples that describe events which occur in the text.
 * `relations`, which identifies relationships betwen pairs of named entities.

 Converting the outputs of these models to DataFrames makes building notebooks and applications that analyze these outputs much easier.
-For example, two lines of Python code, users can produce a DataFrame with information about all person names that a document mentions:
+For example, with two lines of Python code, users can produce a DataFrame with information about all person names that a document mentions: